 .eu domain names

 - Entities established in the UK and non-EU citizens residing in the UK will not be able to hold, register or renew .eu domain names from 1 January 2021.
-Relevant domains will be withdrawn on 1 January 2021 and cannot be used for emails/websites; from 1 January 2022, they will become available for others to register.
+Relevant domains will be suspended on 1 January 2021 until 30 June 2021 and cannot be used for emails/websites (but may still be reinstated if the registration data is updated to meet the eligibility criteria).
+On 1 July 2021, UK registrants will be sent a notice that the domain name is no longer eligible and is being withdrawn as of that date.
+From 1 January 2022, they will become available for others to register.

 - Consider placing ownership of such domains in EU established entities where possible.
 Alternative domains may also need to be considered.